skeller1/extr/readme.md

         ...

-It's now possible to use this Ext Direct controller name in your JS scripts:
+It's now possible to use this Ext.Direct controller name in your scripts:

     Rails.SuperApplicationController.action1(current_project,function(result,e){
      alert(result);
     })

+##TODO

+*Defining providers for different namespaces in yaml config file *Find a way to add authenticity token to each form post component by default (Is it possible???)

 ## License
 Extr is released under the [MIT License](http://www.opensource.org/licenses/MIT).